 Once again, this year’s World Cup has cast a spell over people around the world.
 Of course, besides the Olympic Games, the World Cup is the biggest sporting event in the world.
 On every continent there are millions of fans who are thrilled with their national teams.
 There are four billion soccer fans around the world, a considerable part of who even kick the ball.
 Especially in Europe and South America, soccer is like a popular religion.
 We show why soccer is so popular, how many people see a World Cup and how high the reach of the most popular sorcerers in the social media.
 Here is the ultimate soccer check.
-When you go for the football tickets then surely you will have the best options now.
+When you go for the liverpool v manchester city tickets then surely you will have the best options now.

 The round must be square – global popularity

 It’s the simplicity of the game – the round has to be square.
 It does not take much for a little kick.
 A ball and a few players, the goal can be marked with simple tools.
 Although special equipment such as soccer boots, shin guards or jersey can be useful, but are by no means a prerequisite.
 Starting with the professional beginnings in the 19th century in England, the ball game has meanwhile conquered the whole world.
 Every continent has millions of people kicking the ball in their free time.
 More than four billion soccer fans are valued worldwide.
 Especially in Europe and South America soccer is revered, like nowhere else in the world.
 No wonder that with such a potential, commercialization is becoming increasingly important.
 Soccer finds its presence everywhere, whether on the stock exchange as a registered stock corporation or as a simple mass sport for the population.
 Soccer is sport and business at the same time.

 The World Cup as a major media event